 One exercise is to see how low prices could get were the NASDAQ to suffer a 2000-style crash.
 After all, the ethereum and NASDAQ correlation was around 80% until recently.
 So where the NASDAQ goes, ethereum follows.

 Back in 2000, the NASDAQ suffered a 78% drawdown.
 Currently, the NASDAQ is in a 30% drawdown.
 A repeat of the 2000-style drawdown would put the NASDAQ at 3,500.
 So where would crypto be if NASDAQ were trading at this level?
 We estimate a regression between ethereum/bitcoin returns and NASDAQ returns from 2020 onwards.
 Based on this relationship, we find:

-On the flip side, overregulation could stifle innovation.
+On the flip side, overregulation could stifle innovation by increasing censorship.
 The ongoing regulatory backdrop will be key to monitor.
 Lastly, on ethereum specifically, there is the much-anticipated merge.
 We previously covered its potential implications.
 The punchline was that it should be bullish for ethereum.

 The bottom line is that crypto, including ethereum, will remain under pressure.
-For ethereum, this means a breach of $1,000 is possible.
 The main near-term support would be Fed dovishness rather than any crypto-specific dynamics.
-For ETH specifically, near-term support comes from bullish sentiment around the merge.
+While this is possible, persistent inflation and a roaring economy make it unlikely.
 And for long-term investors, we still think some allocation to crypto makes sense – just like an allocation to equities also makes sense.
 But be prepared for weakness in 2022-3.

 For all our latest analysis on crypto markets, click here.